Project Summaries

 Flit provides a simple way to create and upload pure Python packages and modules to PyPI.
 It focuses on making the easy things easy for packaging.
 Flit can generate a configuration file to quickly set up a simple project, build source distributions and wheels, and upload them to PyPI.

 Flit uses pyproject.toml to configure a project.
-Flit does not rely on tools such as setuptools to build distributions, or twine to upload them to PyPI.
+Flit does not rely on tools such as Setuptools to build distributions, or twine to upload them to PyPI.
 Flit requires Python 3, but you can use it to distribute modules for Python 2, so long as they can be imported on Python 3.

 Docs | GitHub | PyPI